-Twitter allows organizations to talk with their audiences in a way that other social networks do not, with many studies showing it is the second most used platform for social selling and content marketing efforts, behind Linkedin.
-The intuitive functionality allows users to connect with individuals in real-time, pose and answer questions, post updates and reply to other posts, making it a highly effective platform for relationship building and engagement.
+Twitter allows organizations to talk with their audiences in a way that other social networks do not, with many studies showing it is the second most-used platform for social selling and content marketing efforts behind Linkedin.
+The intuitive functionality allows users to connect with individuals in real time, pose and answer questions, post updates, and reply to other posts, making it a highly effective platform for relationship building and engagement.

 Right profile, right people

 Before you start to make connections, it’s important to create a compelling profile for yourself or your company.
-Then it’s time to build your network.
-Most businesses and individuals begin the process by seeking out and connecting with existing customers, known prospects and industry associates, then look to spread their tentacles more widely by interacting with thought leaders in their industry to position themselves as a credible authority on chosen subjects.
+Then, it’s time to build your network.
+Most businesses and individuals begin the process by seeking out and connecting with existing customers, known prospects, and industry associates, then look to spread their tentacles more widely by interacting with thought leaders in their industry to position themselves as a credible authority on chosen subjects.

 Consider the key challenges, questions and issues your customers face and share associated insights.

 Sharing quality content that is commercially relevant and engaging to your audience is absolutely essential when looking to establish your social credentials.
-A good place to start is to consider the key challenges, questions and issues your customers face and share associated insights.
-Whatever the subject focus, the key to success is consistency – the more you interact, engage and share quality, tailored content, the better!
+A good place to start is to consider the key challenges, questions, and issues your customers face and share associated insights.
+Whatever the subject focus, the key to success is consistency – the more you interact, engage, and share quality, tailored content, the better!

-Data delivers compelling collateral
+Data delivers compelling collateral.

-Of course, any effort to harness new channels to increase dialogue with customers and prospects should be underpinned by audience appropriate insights.
+Of course, any effort to harness new channels to increase dialogue with customers and prospects should be underpinned by audience-appropriate insights.
 This is where companies who harvest their key customer data stand at a significant advantage.
-With the ability to call on detailed metrics surrounding their key customer buying behaviours at the touch of a button through sales enablement software like sales-i, they have a ready-made bank of rich insights to call on and share across social channels - be it with individual prospects about their own unique requirements or more general insights about specific markets for a wider audience.
+With the ability to call on detailed metrics surrounding their key customer buying behaviors at the touch of a button through sales enablement software like sales-i, they have a ready-made bank of rich insights to call on and share across social channels - be it with individual prospects about their own unique requirements or more general insights about specific markets for a wider audience.

 Practice makes perfect

 While there can sometimes be an initial apprehension around social selling, the good news is the process can and should be enjoyable.
 What’s more, there’s a huge wealth of resources online to help both individuals and companies kickstart the process or take their techniques to the next level.
 Looking for further inspiration?
-Then why not check out and follow our own social media channels on Linkedin and Twitter.
+Then why not check out and follow our own social media channels on Linkedin and Twitter?
 We look forward to engaging with you soon.